Death Divided

 The few free people of color often confined their cemeteries within their church yards, such as St. Augustine Church near Natchitoches, Louisiana.

 Yet, especially in smaller communities, the “Negro Cemeteries” are still extant and active.
-Black cemeteries are extremely interesting to me, as their very existence lends an aura of defiance against the southern U.S. social structure.
+Black cemeteries are extremely interesting to me, as their very existence lends an aura of defiance against the southern U.S. social structures.
 Though the tombs may not be as elaborate as those designed for affluent whites, black graves are just as loud – they serve as the final and eternal stamp on the world, indicating that the person buried there mattered as much as any other man or woman.

 I plan on visiting and documenting many more black cemeteries.
 The southern, segregated graveyard is a fascinating aspect of history that tells a lot about not only the people interred there, but about the community in which they’re buried.